 At the request of the Minnesota Legislature, the Minnesota Office of Higher Education studied and has shared dual credit acceptance policies at each Minnesota public and private college and university.
 This research helps students and their families understand what grades and/or test scores students must achieve in dual credit classes in order to have the courses accepted for college credit.

 Research by the Minnesota Department of Education and Minnesota College and University System (now called Mn State) shows dramatic differences among students from several major racial and economic groups of students, between the overall group and members of the group who participated in at least one PSEO and/or College in the Schools or Concurrent Enrollment course in high school.
-The following research summary identifies a number of studies that show the value of dual credit, ESPECIALLY for students from low income families, students who are potentially first generation college graduates, and students from groups traditionally excluded from participation in these courses.
+Posted below are two charts prepared by the Minnesota Department of Education The first shows differences in high school graduation rates

 Here’s a Dual Credit Comparison Chart.